tonight-halfmoon/slv-n-python/data.structure/linked.lists/Big.Data/readme.md

 ## Duplicates in Merged Two Linked Lists

-To traverse and show duplicate instances in two merged linked lists, an extended definition is added to Node and the solution is provided by [Dups in Merged](./dups_in_merged/dups_in_merged.py)
+To traverse and show duplicate instances in two merged linked lists, an extended definition is added to class [Node](./dups_in_merged/definition/node.py).
+The solution is extended with extra two instructions keeping the complexity non-exponential in module [Dups in Merged](./dups_in_merged/dups_in_merged.py)